lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 provides the minimum pressure an equation of state supports, which may be the most negative tension state.
 The function

-.. cpp:function:: Real MaximumPressureFromTemperature() const;
+.. cpp:function:: Real MaximumPressureAtTemperature(const Real temp) const;

-provides a maximum possible pressure an equation of state supports.
+provides a maximum possible pressure an equation of state supports at a given temperature.
 (Most models are unbounded in pressure.)
 This is again useful for root finds.

 The function